Envirometrix/PredictiveSoilMapping/01-Introduction.md

 As important and useful as soil point data are, they also possess limitations and problems that must be recognized and addressed.
-One common limitation of legacy soil point data is lack of accurate geo-referencing information.
+One common limitation of legacy soil point data is the lack of accurate geo-referencing information.
 The location information provided for older soil legacy profile data is often poor.
 Prior to the widespread adoption of the Global Positioning Systems (GPS) the locations of most soil